Reference / Case Study

 Current room-state view

-The main monitor view shows the current room-health state for one device.
+The initial monitoring view shows the current room-health state for one device.
 That matters because room telemetry is only useful when the latest reading, freshness, and recent trend can be seen together.

 In this setup, the room-state panel carries: